…in which I slightly impress some pretty ladies, am slightly distressed by some gritty humour and slightly compress some not very nice tussocks.

 Sunday lunch at the Stag Inn, Dufton was seriously good.
 The belly pork looked fantastic but the chap in front of me got the last piece so I had the excellent roast.
 The warm chocolate brownie with salted caramel ice cream was phenomenal too.
 It was great to see a pub in such a tucked-away place bustling and well-supported, and no wonder with food and ale this good.
 The tearoom over the green had closed for the ‘winter’.
 There were at least ten of us sitting outside The Stag enjoying lunch in warm sunshine.

-Southbound two tall, constructed (as opposed to informal) cairns lead you off Cross Fell, with informal mini-cairns between them although the latter would be invisible in snow.
+Southbound, two tall constructed cairns lead you off Cross Fell, with informal mini-cairns between the first two of them although these would be invisible in snow.

 At the far (southeast) end of the radar station there’s no need to head too far over to the right, although no harm in doing so as you’ll inevitably find the road.
 More importantly don’t go too far down to the left as this will drop you into Dun Fell Hush.
 You need to aim for the steps at the top of the Hush, which OS Locate told me are at 712 318.